New Map: The Creek that Ran Through Sunnyside

 If not for the hapless mistakes made by the Sunnyside Land Company in 1891, our district would have no parks at all.
 An ill-advised street layout meant that some lots were too steep and rocky to build on, leaving them vacant for decades.
 This resulted in enough conjoined lots that the City, two generations later, could buy up and create the Sunnyside Playground and Dorothy Erskine Park.

 Planned streets that were in fact too steep to be built have also been transformed into open space, as in the Detroit Steps Project, the Melrose Detroit Botanical Garden.
-A portion of unbuilt Edna Street was incorporated into the Playground as well.
+Portions of unbuilt Edna Street and Melrose Avenue were incorporated into the Playground as well.

 First, a short history of Sunnyside’s land and its parks.
 Continue reading “Sunnyside’s Missing Mini-Park”